OSSCodes/netty-socketio/README.md

 * Declarative handler configuration via annotations

 JAR is compatible with Java 8 but needs Java 11+ for building the module-info.
+To use IOUring Java 9+ & linux kernal that supports io_uring

 ### Maven